bioFAM/slalom/README.md

 ##What is f-scLVM?

-scLVM is a scalable modelling framework for single-cell RNA-seq data that can be used to dissect and model single-cell transcriptome heterogeneity, thereby allowing to identify biological drivers of cell-to-cell variability and model confounding factors.
+f-scLVM is a scalable modelling framework for single-cell RNA-seq data that can be used to dissect and model single-cell transcriptome heterogeneity, thereby allowing to identify biological drivers of cell-to-cell variability and model confounding factors.

 Software by Florian Buettner and Oliver Stegle. f-scLVM is explained in  detail in the accompanying publication [1].